-At London Governess, we understand how important it is to find that perfect person to help care for your newborn baby.
-That’s why we have an extensive database of candidates and a strict vetting procedure, to ensure your little one is always in the very best of hands.
+At London Governess, we understand how important it is to find the perfect person to help care for a newborn baby.
+That is why we have an extensive database of candidates and a strict vetting procedure to ensure our clients’ little ones are always in the very best of hands.
 As a maternity nurse, you will have a lot of duties, though it will certainly pay off.

-Your maternity nurse will be on hand right after the birth to ensure that child-rearing is as rewarding as possible, without exhaustion or stress.
-Your nurse can help with everything from general newborn baby care to supervising and tidying the baby’s room, doing baby’s laundry, setting daytime and nighttime routines and making bottles.
-You’ll be fully supported too, with your maternity nurse offering postnatal care along with breastfeeding advice and support, and a professional ally.
-If you’ve got multiple babies, your nurse will help to settle them both into a natural, easy routine that will allow you to spend plenty of one-on-one time with each child.
+Our maternity nurse candidates are on hand right after the birth to ensure that child-rearing is as rewarding as possible, without exhaustion or stress.
+You will be required to help with all general newborn baby care, supervising and tidying the baby’s room, doing the baby’s laundry, setting daytime and night-time routines, and preparing bottles.
+You should fully support the mother too, offering postnatal care along with breastfeeding advice and support, and be a professional ally.
+If the mother has more than one baby, you will help to settle them into a natural, easy routine so that the mother can spend plenty of one-on-one time with each child.

-Whatever your schedule, your maternity nurse can help.
-Typically, they work between 8 and 12 hours per day, 5 or 6 days per week.
-Working hours are flexible, ensuring you can have a full nights sleep without interruption.
-It’s not just nights that are made easy, either – your maternity nurse is self-employed, and will pay her own tax and national insurance, leaving you to focus on the things that really matter.
+Whatever our client’s schedule, your maternity nursing can help.
+Typically, maternity nurses referenced by our company work 10-12 hours per day or 24/7, 5 or 6 days per week.
+Working hours are flexible, ensuring the mother can have a full night’s uninterrupted sleep.
+It is not just nights that are made easy, either – as a self-employed maternity nurse, you will handle your tax and national insurance yourself, and let the family focus on their newborn.

-Our maternity nurses are all highly trained British nannies, with extensive experience with newborn babies.
-We’ll only place the very best, and insist that every maternity nurse has valid references and a warm, loving and respectful personality.
+Our maternity nurses are all highly trained nannies who have extensive experience with newborn babies.
+We only place the very best, and insist that every maternity nurse has valid references and a warm, loving, and respectful personality.
 With London Governess, our clients’ children will receive only the most experienced maternity nurses.
 If this sounds like you, we would be glad to have you on our register.
 We used to meet all prospective candidates in person, these days we interview by video call (Zoom, Whatsapp, etc.) because we like to see everyone, and not just rely on information by email.
-We thoroughly check all professionals to verify their working history, check their references and complete a full CRB.
+We thoroughly check all professionals to verify their working history, check references, and complete full DBS checks.

 - To be educated and a fully fluent English speaker

-Having a baby is an exciting and wonderful experience, but it can also be very tiring since the baby will likely be up several times during the night.
-A short-term private maternity nurse will stay in your home and provide calm, caring, and efficient services to assist the family with all the baby’s needs.
-She is able to answer any questions the mother may have about caring for her newborn, give mum time to recuperate and some well deserved rest, provide expert advice on breastfeeding or help establish a sleeping schedule for the baby.
-All maternity nurses have vast experience in childcare, and can help you with day-to-day tasks, including preparing the nursery, bottle sterilization, diapering, bathing the baby, and washing the baby’s clothes.
-Typically, a short-term private maternity nurse will stay at your home 24-hours per day for 5-7 days a week for up to 12 weeks, but this can be tailored on your specific needs and requirements.
+Having a baby is an exciting and wonderful experience but it can also be very tiring since the baby will likely wake up several times a night.
+As a short-term private maternity nurse, you will stay at a client’s home and provide calm, caring, and efficient services to assist the family with all of the baby’s needs.
+This kind of maternity nurse is able to answer any questions the mother may have about caring for her newborn, give the mother time to recuperate and get some well deserved rest, provide expert advice on breastfeeding, and help establish a sleeping schedule for the baby.
+All maternity nurses have vast experience in childcare, and can help with day-to-day tasks including preparing the nursery, bottle sterilisation, diapering and bathing the baby, and washing the baby’s clothes.
+Typically, a short-term private maternity nurse will stay at client’s home 24-hours per day for 5-6 days a week and up to 12 weeks.
+However, each case can be tailored to a client’s specific needs and requirements.

 Duties & Fees

-We inform our clients that by hiring a maternity nurse comes with many advantages.
-By having someone to help you, you will get the following benefits:
+We inform our clients that by hiring a maternity nurse, they will gain many advantages.
+By having someone to help them, the clients will get the following benefits:

 - All bottles will be sterilised

-- Maternity nurses will also help you make sure your baby is safe at all times
+- Maternity nurses will ensure the baby is safe at all times

-- They will teach you about necessary hygiene practices
+- The nurse will teach the mother about necessary hygiene practices

-- Having a maternity nurse to hand will allow you to overcome some of the challenges that come with motherhood, such as night-time feeding and bonding.
+- Having a maternity nurse to hand will allow a mother to overcome some of motherhood’s challenges such as night-time feeding and bonding

-When you choose to hire a maternity nurse from London Governess, they want to be sure that their newborn is receiving the best care available, you can often expect to receive around the clock assistance, 5-6 days a week.
-Some maternity nurses work on a 24 hour basis, during which time they will be given 2-3 hours off, and will be ‘on call’ during sleeping hours should you need nighttime help.
-Alternatively, you can choose to hire a maternity nurse who will work for eight-hour shifts on a live out basis.
+When a client chooses to hire a maternity nurse from London Governess, they want to be sure that their newborn is receiving the best care available, and expect to receive around-the-clock assistance, 5-6 days a week.
+Some maternity nurses work on a 24-hour basis, during which time they will be given 2-3 hours off, and will be ‘on call’ during sleeping hours should a client need help at night.
+Alternatively, our clients can choose to hire a maternity nurse who will work for eight-hour shifts on a live-out basis.